 Those interested in joining our Hearts of Gold therapy program can attend one of our screening events to see if you and your dog have the qualities for becoming a dog/handler therapy team.
 Screening events are held every other month in the Tampa, Melbourne and The Villages area.
 At these events, you and your dog will be introduced to medical equipment, proper techniques to approaching individuals, and receive one-on-one feedback as your practice your skills at different evaluation stations.
 The cost to participate in a screening event is $20 payable to GRRMF Hearts of Gold and you must complete a Volunteer form to be covered under our insurance policy.
 Those interested in attending can visit our Events page for upcoming dates / locations, or contact us for more information at GRRMFTherapypups@grrmf.org .

-Word is getting around mid-Florida about our newly formed Hearts of Gold program and we have facilities and college campuses contacting us weekly to request visits from our therapy teams.
-Each time a therapy request is received, all dog/handler teams are notified via email.
-Also, an updated facility list is shared with all our certified teams so weekly, or monthly, therapy visits can be scheduled according to your personal calendar.
-Plus, you and your fur companion are surrounded by people who share the same passion – spreading joy and comfort to those less fortunate.
+Each newly certified dog/handler team is presented with a Hearts of Gold logo tee shirt and personalized dog vest so our teams are easily identified at therapy visits and GRRMF sponsored events.
+Yearly health certificates are required and new teams must complete three supervised therapy visits with an evaluator who will give helpful tips to make each visit rewarding.
+When we receive a therapy visit or special event request, all dog/handler teams are notified via email correspondence.
+We also share an updated facility list with all our certified teams so weekly or monthly therapy visits can be scheduled according to your personal calendar.
+Plus, you and your canine companion are surrounded by people who share the same passion – spreading joy and comfort to those less fortunate.